 In 2015 I began researching the life and work of children's author and critic Eleanor Cameron, resulting in Eleanor Cameron: Dimensions of Amazement (University Press of Mississippi, 2018).
 My second book, The Hopefuls: Chasing a Rock 'n' Roll Dream in the Minnesota Music Scene, concerns four Twin Cities musicians and their (mis)adventures in the independent music scene.
 It was released in the fall of 2018 by McFarland & Company.

-My newest project is a history of Random House's Beginner Books series, which ties in nicely with my day-to-day work as an early literacy specialist.
+My next book, I Can Read It All By Myself: The Beginner Books Story, is a comprehensive history of Random House's groundbreaking early reader series, which ties in nicely with my day-to-day work as an reading specialist.

 I was born in Kentucky, grew up in central Illinois, and spent my reckless youth in Minneapolis and Saint Paul.
 I currently live in Normal, Illinois with my wife and two sons; two cats; and way too many records, books, and comic books.